gyselroth/php-task-scheduler/README.md

 }
 ```

-### Data Persistency
+### Data Persistence

-This library does not provide any data persistency!
+This library does not provide any data persistence!
 It is important to understand this fact.
 This library operates on a [MongoDB capped collection](https://docs.mongodb.com/manual/core/capped-collections) with
 a fixed size limit by design.
 Meaning the newest job will overwrite the oldest job if the limit is reached.
 A side note here regarding postponed jobs (TaskScheduler\Scheduler::OPTION_AT), those jobs will get queued locally once received.
 If they fall out from the network queue, they will get executed anyway.
 If a worker dies they will get rescheduled if possible. **But** interval jobs are not meant to be persistent and there is no guarantee for that.
-It is best practice during bootstraping your queue node to schedule jobs if they are not already scheduled from a persitent data source (For example using [TaskScheduler\Scheduler::addJobOnce](#add-job-if-not-exists)).
+It is best practice during bootstraping your queue node to schedule jobs if they are not already scheduled from a persistent data source (For example using [TaskScheduler\Scheduler::addJobOnce](#add-job-if-not-exists)).

 >**Note**: This is planned to change in v4. v4 will feature persistency for jobs.